openharmony/docs/en/device-dev/porting/transplant-smallchip-drive-oom.md

     </tbody>
     </table>

-2. Compile a configuration file to describe the chips supported by the driver.
+2. Create a configuration file to describe the chips supported by the driver.

     Create a chip configuration file in the product configuration directory and save it to the source code path  **//vendor/vendor\_name/product\_name/config/wifi/wlan\_chip\_chip\_name.hcs**.

-    The following is the file template:
+    The sample code is as follows:

     ```
     root {